tarwn/lessthandot-hugo/blogs/content/posts/2012-12-09-sql-server-tuning.md

   <a href="/wp-content/uploads/blogs/DataMgmt/-179.png?mtime=1355031680"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/-179.png?mtime=1355031680" width="252" height="230" /></a><br /> Figure 11
 </div>

 The above query could effectively be sorted in the final tool to eliminate the ORDER BY all together.
 Reporting Services has its own sorting capability as do most of the other reporting mechanisms used in most enterprise installations.
 The key is to measure the effects of the reporting tools or services against the needs of SQL Server performing the sorting.
-You will find that this tuning effort does lend to a 50/50 finding of, 50% will kick back to better performance, even with the tempdb utilization, over the reporting tool’s memory consumption of overall performance of sorting the data at runtime.
+You will find that this tuning effort does lend to a 50/50 finding of, 50% will kick back to better performance, even with the tempdb utilization, over the reporting tool's memory consumption of overall performance of sorting the data at runtime.

 **Memory allocation needs (cache)**